barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 in China, [PayTM][23] in India and [GoJek][22] in Singapore/Indonesia.

 The underlying mechanics of this payment rail are pretty much identical to those of M-Pesa.
-App users can fund their account with a variety of means: from a normal debit/credit card to the [ojek][25] driver [becoming an agent on wheels][24].
+App users can fund their account with a variety of means: from a normal debit/credit card all the way to the [ojek][25] driver [becoming an agent on wheels][24].
 The payment system is a general ledger running inside the company's domain, tracking transfers of value between users.
 The demographic and economic tailwinds of the region have enabled them to grow into massive user bases and are now